Alexis is a successful model and actress with 8 years of experience.

 The best consistent acting gigs available will be through Central Casting.
 Join ASAP.
 Prepare to be there all day.
-You do not need experience or a headshot, just a valid drivers license.
-You will be most likely starting out as non-union unless you are SAG.
+You do not need experience or a headshot, just a valid driver's license.
+You will most likely start out as non-union unless you are SAG.
 If you want to be treated fairly in the industry and make good money, you will need to look into qualifying to become SAG ASAP.
 I recommend doing this immediately and taking the necessary steps in order to qualify.

 You will have many agencies for many different things.
 Agencies are great and will help you get to where you want to be for a fee.
 Be selective with the agencies you work with.
-Do a great job and they will reward you with more frequent and better gigs.
-Do a crappy job and you look at the risk of being cut off from their endless supply of gigs.
+Do a great job, and they will reward you with more frequent and better gigs.
+Do a crappy job, and you look at the risk of being cut off from their endless supply of gigs.

-For TV and Movie BG work I recommend:
+For TV and Movie BG Work

-For Commercial BG work I recommend:
+For Commercial BG Work

-As always, be sketchy of potential managers and do your due diligence before meeting up with or signing a contract with ANYONE.
-Allow your gut to lead the way, it will never steer you wrong.
+As always, be sketchy of potential managers and do your due diligence before meeting up with or signing a contract with anyone.
+Allow your gut to lead the way; it will never steer you wrong.

 One dream at a time.